 “Lay down your stones.”

 There’s a familiar passage in the Bible of a woman caught in adultery.
 The religious leaders drag her to the feet of Jesus in an attempt to challenge His teaching.
-In their culture, her sin was punishable by death.
+In their culture, the law said that her sin was punishable by death.
 What would Jesus say?
-As she lay in the dirt between these men, humiliated and helpless, Jesus speaks up:
+Would he uphold the law, or not?

 “Let him who is without sin among you be the first to throw a stone at her.” —John 8:7

 Under the law, Jesus had every right to commend the stoning.
 Stoning the woman would have been a fair punishment for a terrible act.
 But Jesus demonstrates something here that is offensive.
 Instead of acting in fairness, He chooses goodness.
 Instead of justice, He extends grace.

 But here’s the problem…

 For most of us this is a felt-board story that we don’t identify with.
 It’s ad nauseam usage has diluted the depth of the message.
 And for most of us, we come up with a list of logical and justified reasons to hurl the stone anyway.
 As a result, we lose our capacity for grace.
 Because after all, she deserved it, right?